-HUD was formed on 1 October 2018, and brings together functions from the Ministry of Business, Innovation and Employment and Ministry of Social Development, along with the monitoring of Housing New Zealand and Tāmaki Redevelopment Company function from Treasury.
+HUD was formed on 1 October 2018, bringing together functions from the Ministry of Business, Innovation and Employment and Ministry of Social Development, along with the monitoring of Kāinga Ora – Homes and Communities and Tāmaki Redevelopment Company function from The Treasury.

-We're a new Ministry with an exciting and challenging range of career opportunities for talented people who want to make a positive difference in the lives of others.
+We have an exciting and challenging range of career opportunities for talented people who want to make a positive difference in the lives of others.